mui/material-ui/docs/pages/careers/developer-experience-engineer.md

 - Create momentum in the React community and drive adoption of the library.

 Overall, both our open-source community and our premium products are growing fast (x2 YoY).
-We need talented people to keep that going!
+We need talented people to keep up with the demands of our exigeant community!

 ### Why this is interesting